-- HS1...4 are acting accordingly to the SPI setting (see Chapter 9) - see Chapter 13.2.7 - SPI bit VSHS\UV is set.
+- HS1...4 are acting accordingly to the SPI setting (see Chapter 9) - LINx: Transmitter and Receiver are disabled during the VSHS undervoltage condition (see Chapter 11.2.7); - SPI bit VSHS\UV is set.
 No other error bits are set.
 The bit can be cleared once the condition is not present anymore, - VCC1, VCC2, WKx and CAN are not affected by VSHS undervoltage

-14.5 Overvoltage VSHS
+15.5 Overvoltage VSHS